 The first and most important thing to keep in mind about multiway pots is that your betting frequency needs to be lower with each additional player entering the flop.

 With so many players involved in the hand, the odds of someone actually having a big hand increase exponentially.
-This is why we’ll want to bet fewer hands and try to control the size of the pot as much as possible to allow us to realize our equity.
+This is why you should bet fewer hands and try to control the size of the pot as much as possible to try realize your equity.

 Players who will have a few opponents left behind are not going to defend these medium strength holdings, so you will have quite a bit of fold equity on your side.
 On top of that, you can easily barrel such holdings later on if the situation fits it.